 Our Mission

-Our mission is to discover poetry that raises the hair on our arms, therefore our consciousness; Poetry that excites with passion, syntax, imagery, and craft.
-Living in Taos, New Mexico, U.S., amid astounding horizontal beauty of mesas, vertical allure of mountains, we are searching too for splendor; intricate and singing.
-Our vision is wide and inviting to both experimental and formal poetry, reviews and essays.
+Our mission is to discover poetry that raises the hair on our arms, therefore our consciousness; poetry that excites with passion, syntax, imagery, and craft.
+Founded in Taos, New Mexico, U.S., amid astounding horizontal beauty of mesas, vertical allure of mountains, we are searching too for splendor; intricate and singing.
+Our vision is wide and inviting to both experimental and formal poetry, reviews, and essays.

 Donate Here